 Do you have a job or career in mind post-graduation?

 Don’t memorize your answers — just rehearse them to cover main talking points, while still coming off as genuine.
 Practicing can also help with any nerves.
-Always show up on time, dress professionally, have your required documents prepared, and respond to all questions clearly and succinctly.
+Always show up on time, dress professionally, have your required documents prepared, and respond to all questions clearly and concisely.

 Can You Appeal a Visa Rejection?